Programme for 2021‑22

 Zoom lecture - "New Dawn" in the Houses of Parliament

-Mary is a local artist and she will show us how she worked on a National Project, to create the first piece of conceptual art to be installed in Palace of Westminster.
+Mary is a local artist and she gave a moving account of how she worked on a National Project, to create the first piece of conceptual art to be installed in the Palace of Westminster.

 August 4th (Wednesday)